NavCoderr/AGV-Execution-Degradation-Warning/README.md

 # Mission-Aware Short-Horizon Forecasting of AGV Execution Degradation

-This repository contains the data-processing, modelling, evaluation, and audit scripts for short-horizon forecasting of execution-degradation onsets in graph-based automated guided vehicle (AGV) missions.
+This repository contains the data-processing, modelling, evaluation, and robustness scripts associated with short-horizon forecasting of execution-degradation onsets in graph-based automated guided vehicle (AGV) missions.

-The monitored condition occurs when an AGV retains an active mission but is about to lose effective physical progress.
-The formulation distinguishes this condition from commanded waiting, safety holds, operator intervention, mission completion, unavailable telemetry, and already-degraded execution.
+The study addresses a post-dispatch monitoring problem: given an active AGV mission, current physical observations, and available route context, can an upcoming loss of effective physical progress be forecast before the confirmed onset?

-The repository evaluates whether directed-route context provides predictive information beyond a common telemetry-and-provenance representation and Euclidean target proximity when an entire physical recording session is held out.
+The main research question is whether **directed-route context provides predictive information beyond physical telemetry, observation provenance, and Euclidean target proximity when an entire physical recording session is unseen**.

-The output is intended as a supervisory warning signal for possible TMS/MES decision support.
+The proposed output is a supervisory warning signal intended for possible TMS/MES decision support.
 It is not a mechanical-fault detector, certified safety controller, or autonomous recovery policy.

-## Research question

-The primary question is:

-> Does directed-route context improve short-horizon forecasting of execution-degradation onsets beyond telemetry, observation provenance, and Euclidean target proximity when the model is evaluated on a completely unseen physical recording session?

-The contribution is the post-dispatch monitoring formulation, controlled route-context comparison, and complete-session evaluation protocol rather than a new classifier architecture.
+---

 ## Dataset